Home Element Metal Niobium

 Both niobium and tantalum are silvery-white bright metals with very high melting points.
 They are from the body-centered cubic crystal lattice.

-The 41 electrons of the niobium atom are distributed in different energy levels to show the following electronic configuration given below the picture,
+The 41 electrons of the niobium atom are distributed in different energy levels to show the following electronic configuration given in the picture,

 Niobium atomic structure and electron per shell with atomic number, atomic mass, electronic configuration and energy levels of Nb atom